Dryocopus pileatus abieticola

 There are three records for Lancaster Co: singles in Lincoln 25 Apr 2023, at Wilderness Park 6 May 2022, and at Branched Oak Lake 12 Nov 2023.
 One was at Lake Wanahoo, Saunders Co 19 Aug 2023.

-Reports in the Big Blue River Valley are surprisingly few, especially north of Gage Co, where even there are only about seven records, including resident birds in mature riparian forest along Indian Creek, a few miles north of Beatrice, Gage Co since at least Aug 2016 (Jen Schurman, personal communication).
+Reports in the Big Blue River Valley are surprisingly few, especially north of Gage Co, where even there are only about eight records, including resident birds in mature riparian forest along Indian Creek, a few miles north of Beatrice, Gage Co since at least Aug 2016 (Jen Schurman, personal communication).
 In Saline Co along the Big Blue, the only reports are quite recent, one at Road V near DeWitt 23 Apr 2023, and sightings of two near Big Blue River Lodge in Crete 14-18 May and four, a possible family group, on 15 Jun.
 The Crete birds had been present since at least Nov 2023 (Sarah Rivers, personal communication) and are the northernmost record in the Big Blue River Valley.

 There is a series of reports from the Little Blue River drainage in Jefferson Co, where, as might be expected, initial reports appeared to be of post-breeding dispersers: west of Fairbury 13 and 19 Sep 2011, and two on 15 Nov 2012.
 Since those reports, it has been reported south of Fairbury along a hike/bike trail and adjacent Flathead WMA, Jefferson Co, a likely breeding location, 4 May 2013, 3 May 2014, 18 Jan 2015, and 5 May 2016 and subsequently.
 There were four reports at four locations in Jefferson Co in 2022.
 The westernmost records to date in the Little Blue River Valley are of singles near Hebron, Thayer Co 23 Jun 2014, at Little Blue East WMA, Thayer Co 31 May 2022, 23 Nov 2023, and 31 Mar 2024, and near Meridian WMA, Thayer Co 20 Aug 2022 and 13 May 2023.
 Farther north and west was one along Big Sandy Creek, Thayer Co 25 Mar 2023.